Hgoatly/Discover-Skane/testing.md

 7. I want to find out whether there are any nice beaches in Skåne, so that I know whether to book a beach holiday there.

 - Navigate to the 'Beautiful Beaches' section of the website.
+  - **Test Case 1**:
     - Ensure that the 'East Coast', 'West Coast' and 'South Coast' images show pictures of beaches.
+  - **Expected Result**: 'East Coast', 'West Coast' and 'South Coast' images will be visible.
+  - **Actual Result**: 'East Coast', 'West Coast' and 'South Coast' images are visible.
+  - **Pass/Fail**: Pass.

+  - **Test Case 2**:
     - Ensure the that text below each image details some recommended beaches in Skåne.
+  - **Expected Results**: Text below 'East Coast', 'West Coast and 'South Coast' images will be visible.
+  - **Actual Results**: Text below 'East Coast', 'West Coast and 'South Coast' images is visible.
+  - **Pass/Fail**: Pass.

+  - **Test Case 3**:
     - Ensure that when 'Show on Map is clicked, the map is visible, and the image is hidden.
+  - **Expected Result** When 'Show on Map' is clicked, the map will be visible, and the image will be hidden.
+  - **Actual Result**: When 'Show on Map' is clicked, the map is visible, and the image is hidden.
+  - **Pass/Fail**: Pass.

+  - **Test Case 4**:
     - Ensure that when 'Hide Map is clicked, the map is hidden and the image is visible.
+  - **Expected Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
+  - **Actual Result**: When 'Hide Map' is clicked, the map is hidden, and the image is visible.
+  - **Pass/Fail**: Pass.

+  - **Test Case 5**:
     - Ensure that there are custom markers on each map.
+  - **Expected Result**: When maps are visible, custom markers will be displayed on them.
+  - **Actual Result**: When maps are visible, custom markers are displayed on them.
+  - **Pass/Fail**: Pass.

+  - **Test Case 6**:
     - Ensure that when clicked, each marker will display an infowindow.
+  - **Expected Result**: Each marker will display an infowindow when clicked.
+  - **Actual Result**: Each marker displays an infowindow when clicked.
+  - **Pass/Fail**: Pass.

+  - **Test Case 7**:
     - Ensure that each infowindow details information about recommended beaches in Skåne.
+  - **Expected Result**: Each infowindow will display information about a beach in Skåne.
+  - **Actual Result**: Each infowindow displays information about a beach in Skåne.
+  - **Pass/Fail**: Pass.

+  - **Test Case 8**:
     - Ensure that the 'Attribution' link on each infowindow works, and takes the user to an external site, which opens in a new tab.

-- **Expected Result**: All images and maps to render, all infowindows to open and display the correct content, and all 'Attribution' links to navigate to an external site which opens in a new tab.
+  - **Expected Result**: 'Attribution' links on each infowindow will take the user to an external site, which opens in a new tab.
+  - **Actual Result**: 'Attribution' links on each infowindow take the user to an external site, which opens in a new tab.

-- **Actual Result**: Pass.
+  - **Pass/Fail**: Pass.

   - 'Beautiful Beaches' cards.